Endless Summer® Pop Star® Reblooming Hydrangea

 Pop Star® is a small and compact lacecap hydrangea, growing only 13-36 inches tall and wide.
 It has the ability to bloom on both old and new wood, flowering repeatedly from late spring through fall despite extreme winter cold snaps and unpredictable spring freezes.
 It is a prolific bloomer, with showy flowers covering the entire plant from top to bottom and strong stems which prevent the plant from flopping over.
 Flowers are either electric blue or bright pink, depending on the soil pH.
 The intricate flat-topped blossoms are comprised of tiny fertile flowers surrounded by showy sterile florets.
 Bees, butterflies and other pollinators flock to these small fertile inner blooms.
 Pop Star® is a moderately fast-growing hydrangea, adding 13 - 24 inches of growth per year and maxing out at 36 inches tall in maturity.

-Pop Star® grows in zones 4-9 and prefers partial shade and rich, well-draining soil.
+Pop Star® grows in zones 4-9 and prefers part shade and rich, well-draining soil.
 Partial shade is important, as these hydrangeas can be sensitive to intense sun exposure, particularly in the afternoon.
 In extreme heat, the large, delicate leaves of the bigleaf hydrangea can lose water quickly through transpiration, leading to wilting.
 Morning sun and dappled afternoon light is ideal.
 Deer will eat hydrangea flower buds and leaves, especially the tender young growth.
 If you would like to grow a flowering shrub that deer tend to leave alone, try Ruby Spice summersweet clethra as a deer resistant alternative to the bigleaf hydrangea.

 What is a Reblooming Hydrangea?